LACMIP/emu/docs/_documentation/projects.md

    Images | requests for specimen imagery
-   Loans | external and internal loan requests, excluding exhibits Locality Numbers | inquiries related to a specific locality/set of localities, as well as the creation of new localities Museum Event | offical museum-organized outreach events, e.g. Dino Fest or Scavenger Safari New Accession | accession-related activities (overrides "Catalog Number", "Locality Numbers") Public Inquiry | responses to external inquiries that are educational in nature, e.g. interview with K-12 student Record Search | requests for occurrence data and anscillary information, e.g. inventory, taphonomic, or faunal surveys
+   Loans | external and internal loan requests, excluding exhibits Locality Numbers | inquiries related to a specific locality/set of localities, as well as the creation of new localities Museum Event | museum-organized outreach events, e.g. Dino Fest, Scavenger Safari New Accession | accession-related activities (overrides "Catalog Number", "Locality Numbers") Public Inquiry | responses to external inquiries that are educational in nature, e.g. interview with K-12 student Record Search | requests for occurrence data and anscillary information, e.g. inventory, taphonomic, or faunal surveys